 That makes finding a path to get your potential hit songs to a specific Christian artist, or any Christian artist time consuming and difficult.

 If you are feeling frustrated by trying to market your Christian songs it may be time to try a professional song plugging service.
 For a monthly fee ranging from about $60 per month up to about $500 per month, plugger will market your work to their contacts.

 It makes sense to pay a small fee that buys you a fresher and broader contact list as well as the credibility of professional representation.
 Best of all, it removes the frustration and burden of attempting to market your own songs.

 Have you tried Song Rocket?
-Song Rocket is a song plugging service that can get your songs to Christian artists, Christian labels, Christian music publishers and other Christian song markets at a cost of less than $100 per month!
-They also offer a far more comprehensive marketing program that will place your songs in song libraries, on radio, independent films and more.
+Song Rocket is a song plugging service that can get your songs to Christian artists, Christian labels, Christian music publishers and other Christian song markets at a reasonable month;y cost!
+They also offer a far more comprehensive marketing program that will attempt to place your songs in song libraries, on radio, independent films and more.
 Give Song Rocket a look today!

 The questions, “How Do I Get My Songs Published?” and “How Can I Get My Songs Heard?” are echoed sooner or later by nearly every songwriter serious about marketing their work.